wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

-= 2.0.6 =
-Thanks for your patience!
-With this major rewrite, I've wanted to clear out new bugs as fast as possible.

 = 2.0.0 =
 Major database redesign.
 Some new features, including single event view and pagination in events lists.
 Database update is non-destructive; no data will be deleted.

-= 1.10.6 =
-Fixes major XSS security flaw.